 Ikoma said that the individual audition process made her realize the amazing talent of each character.
 Voice actress Asami Seto plays Shiranui Frill, and Manaka Iwami plays Akane Kurokawa.

-"When Frill-chan was talking about why she wanted to hold individual auditions, only Frill-chan herself knows whether she was being sincere or not, but I felt like I really understood her.
-When they decided to make a movie about Ai's life, Ai's daughter Ruby is still alive, and there's Akane-chan, who has incredible acting skills, so I thought Frill-chan had a really great idea to hold individual auditions.
-Akane-chan, too, when she came to the individual auditions, I think she looked different than before, and I could feel that everyone had gone through time, from the first, second, and third seasons."
+"When Frill-chan was talking about why she was going to hold individual auditions, only Frill-chan herself knows whether what she was saying was sincere or not, but it felt very real and I could relate to it.
+When they decided to make a movie about Ai's life, Ai-chan's daughter Ruby-chan is still alive, and Akane-chan is also pursuing a career in acting, so the fact that Frill-chan came up with the idea of holding individual auditions shows that she's a really remarkable person.
+And Akane-chan, when she came to the individual auditions, I felt like I saw a different side of her than before.
+I really felt how much time has passed for everyone in the first, second, and third seasons."

 I also felt a certain "unconventionality" that is unique to the entertainment industry.

-"Even the atmosphere when the three of them were talking before the audition made me think, 'Are these really high school students?'
-It was a fascinating scene that gave off an air of being different, like they had about 20 years of work experience."
+"The atmosphere when the three of them were talking before the audition made me wonder, 'Are these really high school students?'
+It was a fascinating scene that gave off a sense of being different, like they had about 20 years of work experience."

 The third season, which has depicted shocking developments, is finally reaching its climax.
-Ikoma says, "Oshi no Ko depicts a world that even I don't understand, but even in the first chapter of the original work, it says, 'This story is fiction.'
-It feels real, but I wonder if it might be fiction.
+Ikoma says, "Oshi no Ko depicts a world I've never seen before, and even in the first chapter of the original work, it says, 'This story is fiction.'
+But even though it's fiction, there are many moments when I feel like it might be real.
 That's what's so interesting about Oshi no Ko."
-The ending of the third season is not to be missed.
-(Shiroinu/MANTANWEB)
+You won't want to miss how the third season ends.